turkaysoftware/turkaysoftware/README.md

 ---

-### ☕ Support My Work
-If you find my projects helpful and want to support the development of open-source, high-performance software, you can buy me a coffee!
-Your contributions help me keep these tools updated, secure, and free for everyone.
+### Donate
+You can support this project by making a donation to help ensure its sustainability and the development of new features.

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-Donate-DF313F?style=for-the-badge&logo=buy-me-a-coffee)](https://buymeacoffee.com/turkaysoftware)

-**Your support is the fuel behind new features and future projects!** 🚀

 ---

-### 🚀 All Projects
+### All Projects
 | Project | Status | Description |
 | :--- | :--- | :--- |
 | **[TS Wizard](https://github.com/turkaysoftware/tswizard)** | ✅ Actively Being Developed | Türkay Software - Software Solutions |